pattusdev/shop24_Frontend/README.md

 ### Who is Shop24?

 Shop24 is a soft drinks wholesaler based in Kigali.
-They would like to avail their services to public by providing a white-label solution to the existing retailer companies/hotels.
+They would like to avail their services to the public by providing a white-label solution to the existing retailer companies/hotels.
 Practically, they will build a set of APIs that hotels will use to manage their requests of buying from
 Shop24 and transport to their clients.
 They would like your help building these APIs and document them using swagger